LuzAramburo/word-search/README.md

 - [ ] random words each time
 - [ ] theme colors
 - [ ] achievements, save to account or local

+# Bugs
+- [ ] When letters overlap you can't select the word